 Root canals are no cause for fear in Kennesaw & Tucker, GA

 Root canal therapy has a bad reputation, but it is unfair.
 In truth, this treatment gets you out of pain and lets you keep your natural tooth.
-In the gentle care of Dr. Kay Kalantari, root canals performed at Dentistry at Kennesaw Point offices in Kennesaw & Tucker, GA are typically non-traumatic and have an excellent success rate.
+In the gentle care of Dr. Kay Kalantari, root canals performed at Dentistry and Orthodontics at Kennesaw Point offices in Kennesaw & Tucker, GA are typically non-traumatic and have an excellent success rate.

 What is a root canal?